SASuwailem/Wrecked_Village/README.md

 Because the total amount of dinars available in the village is only 500 dinars.
 Yet, each borrower must repay 104 dinars, totaling 520 dinars.
 This is impossible, as the total amount of dinars in the village is only 500.
 This is impossible since the village lacks the additional 20 dinars.
 The lender is demanding money that simply does not exist.
 What will happen then?

 Some borrowers will find themselves unable to repay the principal along with the interest.
 For instance, if three members manage to repay the full amount of 104 dinars each (totaling 312 dinars), only 500 – 312 = 188 dinars will remain in the village.
 If the other two villagers generate equal incomes, each would repay half of this amount, which is 94 dinars.
 However, this leaves each of them short of the 104 dinars they owe.
 The shortage of principal repayment of the two (total = 12) is equal to the total interest paid by the other three borrowers.
-But the two are not only short on principal; they are short on the interest as well.
+But the two are not only short on principal; they are short on interest as well.
 Total unpaid debt by the end of the first year is 20 dinars.

 After collecting the initial 500 dinars, the offers new loans—again with 4% interest.
-For those who failed to repay in full, their unpaid debt is added to the new loans.
+For those who fail to repay in full, their unpaid debt is added to the new loans.
 As a result, the village's total debt grows each year.
-In the first year, total debt was 520 dinars, with 500 repaid and 20 left unpaid.
-In the second year, the lender loans another 500 dinars, reschedules the 20 dinars and charges interest on the total.
+In the first year, the total debt was 520 dinars, with 500 repaid and 20 left unpaid.
+In the second year, the lender loans another 500 dinars, reschedules the 20 dinars, and charges interest on the total.
 The village now owes 540.8 dinars.
 And so, the debt continues to grow year after year.
 In year 5, total debt = 608.33 dinars, of which 108.33 will be unpaid.

 The problem the village is facing is clear: the lender is demanding dinars from the members that simply do not exist in the economy.
 Thus, they have no choice but to return to the lender to borrow to repay the money he is demanding from them.
 Naturally, these new loans will also carry interest.
 As a result, the debt grows exponentially.